segmentio/segment-docs/src/connections/storage/catalog/azuresqldw/index.md

 ## Getting Started

-Complete the following prerequisites in Microsoft Azure before linking your Azure Synapse Analytics databases to Segment:
+Complete the following prerequisites in Microsoft Azure before connecting your Azure Synapse Analytics databases to Segment:

-1. Create an [Azure subscription](https://azure.microsoft.com/en-us/free/){:target="_blank"}.
+1. Sign up for an [Azure subscription](https://azure.microsoft.com/en-us/free/){:target="_blank"}.
 2. Provision a [Dedicated SQL Pool](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/create-data-warehouse-portal){:target="_blank"}.

 ## Connect your Azure database to Segment

-To connect your Azure database to Segment once you've provisioned your dedicated SQL pool, [give Segment access to your SQL Data Warehouse](#give-segment-access-to-your-sql-data-warehouse) and [configure an Azure Synapse Analytics destination](#configure-an-azure-synapse-analytics-destination-in-segment).
+To connect your Azure database to Segment, [give Segment access to your SQL Data Warehouse](#give-segment-access-to-your-sql-data-warehouse) and [configure an Azure Synapse Analytics destination](#configure-an-azure-synapse-analytics-destination-in-segment).

 ### Give Segment access to your SQL Data Warehouse